 Get Involved In The National Reconciliation Week Events

-One of my all time favourites is Blak Business, an account run by a Koori Woman, Olivia, who features Aboriginal and Torres Strait Islander entrepreneurs and creatives, but she also breaks down some pretty tricky concepts and makes them super simple to understand.
-You could very easily fall down a rabbit hole and follow everyone she has ever featured, and I wouldn’t blame you one bit.
+One of our all time favourites is Blak Business, an account run by a Koori Woman, Olivia, who features Aboriginal and Torres Strait Islander entrepreneurs and creatives, but she also breaks down some pretty tricky concepts and makes them super simple to understand.

 Image credit: Alessia Francischiello